variasdesign/minishell/docs/notes.md

 				but the following one will:
 				EOF
 				```
+		- Words:
+			- Words are processed as is, with no special consideration.
+Words used as arguments for redirections will be removed before words are parsed, and thus shouldn't pose an issue.
+			- Words are to be classified in groups, being the lead word the command name, and successive words its arguments.
+				- Groups of words are separated by pipes or newline, but not redirections.

 - After validating and parsing the token list, a command linked list is assembled, containing the following:
 	- An 2D char array containing the command and its arguments.